Earth Angel: Cover versions and in popular culture

+In Sri Lanka, the popular FM radio channel Shree FM made a cover version titled "Yanna oba yanna", sung by Samitha Mudunkotuwa in the early 2000s.
+American rock band the Wallies released a version in 2013.
+Australian group Human Nature covered the song on their 2014 album Jukebox.

-In addition to cover versions, the song has also been employed in various film and television soundtracks.
+In addition to cover versions, the song has been employed in various film and television soundtracks.
 The 1991 film Earth Angel was named after the song.
 The song has been used in the television series Happy Days.
-It was featured prominently in the film Back to the Future (performed by Harry Waters Jr. as Marvin Berry & The Starlighters), as well as Superman III and The Karate Kid Part II.
-It is also used in the jukebox musical Jersey Boys, a musical about the rock band The Four Seasons.
-It is also briefly in the film version of the play also titled Jersey Boys (film).
-Australian group Human Nature covered the song on their 2014 album Jukebox.
+It was featured prominently in the film Back to the Future (performed by Harry Waters Jr. as Marvin Berry & the Starlighters) as well as Superman III and The Karate Kid Part II.
+It is used in the jukebox musical Jersey Boys and also briefly in the film version.
+The 3rd act of the Family Guy episode "Meet the Quagmires" has Brian playing guitar and the rest of the band performing the song, which Lois really enjoys stating "Oh, I love this song".
+After the song ends, the dancers all applaud the band.